 One of the guesthouse staff was kind enough to make an emergency trip to the dentist with me and my boyfriend on the back of his moped, swerving around traffic and pedestrians, clutching a bunch of paper towels to my profusely bleeding mouth.

 I was lucky that the dentist agreed to see me, as it was late on a Sunday night and she appeared to be in the middle of dinner with her family, but she took one look at me and led me into her clinic – three bamboo walls and a curtain on the deck next to her front door.
 She went to work repairing my teeth.
-Periodically, the generator would fail, the lights would go out, and she would pause with a simple "Wait, please," until the generator kicked back in.
-When she'd finished, she told me "No more cry," and charged a mere 800,000 IDR – less than $60 USD (which was luckily covered by my travel insurance!).
+Periodically, the generator would fail, the lights would go out, and she would pause with a simple “Wait, please,” until the generator kicked back in.
+When she’d finished, she told me “No more cry,” and charged a mere 800,000 IDR – less than $60 USD (which was luckily covered by my travel insurance!).

 Although I spent my entire vacation drinking my meals through straws with Kylie Jenner-sized lips, I had the best time in Bali.
 Even as I sat in the dentist’s chair waiting for the generator to restart, I knew that someday this would all just be a really good story.

-From Heaven to Hell: One of Our Worst Travel Days
+Travel Horror Story #3: From Heaven to Hell — One of Our Worst Travel Days

 We met Kara and Nate, an adorable couple from Nashville, in our scuba course on the island of Koh Tao.
 They are currently hopping around the globe and sharing their experiences through daily vlog videos that they post each night.
 Check out their YouTube channel to see what day-to-day life is like as a long-term traveler.
 Which, as we explained, has some ups and downs.